How to Match Wood Colors: Tips for Furniture and Flooring

 Frequently Asked Questions

-How does ceiling colour affect the perception of wood tones in a room?
+How does ceiling color affect the perception of wood tones in a room?

-Are there ways to prevent colour transfer from furniture to floors?
+Are there ways to prevent color transfer from furniture to floors?

 ▼Yes, use felt pads or protective coasters under furniture legs.
-Regular cleaning and avoiding excessive moisture also prevent stains.
-Choosing finishes with strong wear resistance helps maintain colour integrity.
+Consistent cleaning and avoiding excessive moisture also prevent stains.
+Choosing finishes with strong wear resistance helps maintain color integrity.

-Does plank width influence the perceived colour of wood?
+Does plank width influence the perceived color of wood?

 What’s the best way to choose a rug that matches my wood floor?